 In order to truly appreciate those big smoky, phenolic bastards though, one must have certain benchmarks against which to measure.
 I can appreciate most any well-made whisky, but I have a few favorites against which I measure others.
 Talisker 10 is just such a one.
 It is complex enough to please a discerning palate, yet not intimidating enough to bruise the sensitivities of a whisky noob.
 Smoke?
 A little, yeah.

 Talisker 10 is a mildly/moderately peated whisky from the Isle of Skye.
 Heavier PPM (parts per million) than the average malt, but not in league with the bullies from Islay.
-The true beauy?
-It is not so phenolic that one couldn’t be enticed to a daily dram.
-Often the big boys (Lagavulin, Laphroaig and Ardbeg) are occasional sippers and a little too…beefy to be an everyday bottle (not to mention the beating they give your wallet).
-Talisker has crafted a beauty here that has that peaty goodness I crave, but tastefully tamed to balance the lighter notes.
-On to those ‘lighter’ notes’…some sweetness (not quite fruity sweet)…spice…a mix of salt and pepper…maybe a little vanilla…mild citric notes.
-Quite coastal.
-It arrives in full force gales, and will continue to develop well beyond its smoky arrival into a long lasting spicy warm finish.
-Last flavors to fade are the smoke and pepper.
-Maybe a little wood.
+The true beauty?
+It’s not so phenolic that one couldn’t be enticed to a daily dram.
+Often the big boys (Lagavulin, Laphroaig and Ardbeg) are occasional sippers and a little too beefy to be an everyday bottle (not to mention the beating they give your wallet).
+Talisker has crafted a beautiful profile that has that peaty goodness I crave, but also a tastefully tamed balance against the lighter notes.

 – Reviewed by: Curt